 The regulations cannot be modified by the local league’s Board of Directors, but the choice to utilize the dual rostering option remains with the local league.
 All request for waivers, must be presented to the league’s District Administrator in order to be considered by the regional office, and the Little League International Charter Committee in South Williamsport, Pa.

-All league officials are strongly encourage to review the language for Regulation I and Regulation IV, in the current year’s rulebook.
+All league officials are strongly encouraged to review the language for Regulation I and Regulation IV, in the current year’s rulebook.